greggameplayer/GregFES/README.md

 # GregFES
-An app which can encrypt files written in c#
+An app which can encrypt and decrypt files written in c#